-The Ed-Watch series is designed to increase access to information on what decisions are being made regarding public education in Clark County and Nevada.
+The Ed-Watch series is designed to increase access to information on what decisions are being made regarding public education in Nevada.

-Access the meeting agenda and playback.
+Watch the meeting playback.

 What happened at this meeting?

 Trustees Approved the Consent Agenda

 Consent agenda highlights include: